electron/electron/docs/development/pull-requests.md

 There are a number of more advanced mechanisms for managing commits using `git rebase` that can be used, but are beyond the scope of this guide.

-Feel free to post a comment in the Pull Request to ping reviewers if you are awaiting an answer on something.
+Feel free to post a comment in the pull request to ping reviewers if you are awaiting an answer on something.
 If you encounter words or acronyms that seem unfamiliar, refer to this [glossary](https://sites.google.com/a/chromium.org/dev/glossary).